-24. In the Umpqua Valley it’s all about the wine, not the image.
-Our winemakers speak more of sustainable farming instead of marketing dynamics.
+24. In the Umpqua Valley, it’s all about the wine, not the image.
+Our winemakers speak more about sustainable farming instead of marketing dynamics.

 26. What’s a Motto? www.delfinovineyards.com is “Taste the Place”.
 Delfino means Dolphin in Italian ~ a dolphin adorns their label.

 27. Seven Feathers Casino Resort hosts the Umpqua’s annual “Greatest of the Grape”.
 Its Oregon’s longest running fine wine event bringing thousands of wine lovers to the area.

 28. Douglas County is one of two counties that extend from the Pacific Ocean to the Cascade Range.

 29. Henry Estate Winery is Kid and Pet-friendly.
 Many of their events are designed around catering to the whole family. www.henryestate.com

 30. Planning a wedding?
 Our Vineyards offer beautiful settings for your special day.

 31. Oregon has tough laws against drinking and driving.
 Don’t risk it!

 32. Richard Sommer was the first commercial grape grower to plant Oregon’s famous Pinot Noir and in 1961 established Oregon’s oldest estate winery www.hillcrestvineyard.com.